 - Demonstrate that they have satisfied clients and suppliers by providing written references

 - Demonstrate that they comply with all legal, ethical and moral business requirements to practice as a professional in Australia

-- Demonstrate that their photographic skills are of a "Professional Standard"
+- Demonstrate that their photographic skills are of our required "Professional Standard"

-- Agree to have a portfolio of their work, assessed by experienced AIPP image assessors
+- Agree to have a portfolio of their work, assessed by a panel of experienced AIPP image assessors

 - Achieve the required portfolio assessment standard.